jasoneliu/jasoneliu/README.md

 # 👋 Hi, I'm Jason!
-I'm a full stack developer specializing in Node.js, TypeScript, React, and AWS.
+I'm a full-stack developer specializing in Node.js, TypeScript, React / Angular / Vue / Svelte, and AWS.

 ## 💬 About Me
 - I am a Junior at the University of Maryland, studying Computer Science and Mathematics
 - I work at Google as a Software Engineering Intern, developing a sentiment analysis GUI for Google Cloud's [Agent Assist](https://cloud.google.com/agent-assist)
 - I organize two hackathons: [Bitcamp](https://bit.camp/) and [Technica](https://www.gotechnica.org/).
 This year, I'm a tech co-director for Bitcamp!
+- Learn more about me at [jasoneliu.com](https://www.jasoneliu.com)

 ## 🌱 Skills